Sick Note for Burnout

 How long does it take to recover from burnout?

 A common mistake is returning too early because you feel slightly better after 1 to 2 weeks off.
 The initial improvement is often just the absence of immediate pressure, not genuine recovery.
-Returning before the underlying exhaustion has resolved usually leads to a relapse that is harder to recover from the second time.
+Returning before the underlying exhaustion has resolved frequently leads to a relapse that is harder to recover from the second time.
+ACAS guidance on returning to work after long-term absence recommends a phased approach with regular check-ins between employee and manager.

 Stages of burnout recovery

 Recovery from burnout is not linear.
-Most people move through recognisable stages, though setbacks are normal and do not mean you are failing.
+Most people move through recognisable stages, though setbacks are normal and do not mean the process has failed.

 Acknowledgement

-Recognising that what you are experiencing is burnout, not laziness or weakness.
-This often requires external input from a doctor, therapist, or trusted person.
+Recognising that what you are experiencing is burnout, not laziness or personal weakness.
+This stage often requires external input from a doctor, therapist, or trusted person.
+The NHS advises speaking to your GP if work-related stress is affecting your daily life.

 Withdrawal and rest

 Stepping away from work entirely.
 Prioritising sleep, nutrition, and minimal obligations.
-Resisting the urge to fill the time with productivity.
+Resisting the urge to fill the time with productivity or to feel guilty about resting.
+A sick note provides the formal documentation your employer needs to support this period.

 Processing and reflection

 Understanding what led to burnout.
 Identifying patterns, boundaries that were crossed, and values that were compromised.
-Therapy or coaching is particularly helpful here.
+Cognitive behavioural therapy (CBT) or specialist coaching is particularly helpful at this stage.
+Your GP or a self-referral through the NHS Talking Therapies programme can provide access to therapy.

 Rebuilding

 Gradually re-engaging with work under different conditions.
-Setting clear boundaries.
-Negotiating adjustments.
+Setting clear boundaries around working hours, communication expectations, and workload.
 Monitoring for early warning signs of recurrence.
+A fit to work certificate can support your return by confirming readiness and recommending any adjustments.

 Returning to work after burnout

 Returning to the same conditions that caused burnout without any changes will almost certainly trigger a relapse.
-A successful return requires both time off to recover and meaningful changes to the work environment or your relationship with it.
+A successful return requires both adequate time off to recover and meaningful changes to the work environment or your relationship with it.
+ACAS guidance on returning to work after long-term sickness recommends that employers conduct a return-to-work meeting to discuss any support or adjustments needed.

 Phased return

-Start with reduced hours or fewer days per week.
-Increase gradually over 4 to 8 weeks.
-Your sick note can recommend this approach to your employer.
+Start with reduced hours or fewer days per week and increase gradually over 4 to 8 weeks.
+Your sick note can recommend a phased return to your employer.
+Under the Equality Act 2010, employers are expected to consider reasonable adjustments where a health condition amounts to a disability.

 Workload review